aabccd021/tiny-cookie-session/README.md

 ## Garbage Collecting Expired Sessions

-Implement a scheduled task to remove expired sessions from your database:
+As sessions expire, they should be removed from your database to prevent it from growing indefinitely.
+Since this library doesn't automatically delete expired sessions for inactive users, you'll need to implement your own garbage collection mechanism:

 ```js
 function setupSessionGarbageCollection(db) {